Weinstein's harassment charges are only the latest problem for his company

 Even before the earthquake caused by The New York Times report — which detailed harassment targeting actresses Ashley Judd, Rose McGowan and others — the Weinstein organization was badly in need of a victory.

-In 2016, the company brought in a total box-office amount of just $64 million, dragged down by the poor showing of the western “Jane Got a Gun,” the British musical “Sing Street,” and the fight flick, “Hands of Stone.”
+In 2016, the company brought in a total box-office amount of just $64 million, dragged down by the poor showing of the western “Jane Got a Gun,” the British musical “Sing Street,” and the fight flick “Hands of Stone.”
 Its best hope for a financial win — director Quentin Tarantino’s “The Hateful Eight” — made $155 million worldwide.
-But that was not enough to realize a significant profit, given the film’s cost of $44 million and a sizable marketing budget.
+But that was not enough to realize a significant profit, given the film’s $44 million cost and sizable marketing budget.

 The company cannot match the financial heft of Netflix, Amazon, Hulu or other digital competitors that have been investing heavily in film and other video content for their online services.